charleswcho/okbnb/README.md

 [profile edit]: docs/profileEdit.png

+### Search

+  Google maps autocomplete allows the user to see suggestions for relevant cities based on the current search value.

+  When a user clicks on one of the suggestions in the dropdown the route changes and the index page is rendered.

+  ![autocomplete][autocomplete]

+  [autocomplete]: docs/autocomplete.png

 ### Errors

   Errors are shown on auth errors, profile create.

 ## Future features

-### Search

-  My app will be able to give relevant suggestions based on the location typed in.

 ### Direct Messaging